The Ultimate Guide to Joe Satriani: Tone, Gear and Effects

 It’s always clear when a guitarist uses a whammy pedal.
 An obvious example of one of Satriani’s songs is Searching.
 The whammy section in Searching is a great example of the Whammy used in a creative way.
 Cool #9 uses the whammy sparingly throughout the song to highlight notes and add interesting glides.

 If you want to experiment with a Whammy pedal, the DigiTech Whammy DT is one of the best available.
 It gives you all the typical features of a Whammy pedal as well as drop tuning abilities as I cover in my review here.

 After playing around with some Satriani songs, check out this list for other songs using the Whammy pedal.
 This lesson will help you get used to using a whammy pedal and learn to use it in different ways.

 In both of the rigs shown earlier, Joe uses an octave pedal.
 An octave pedal is like a Whammy set to the harmonize mode.
 It produces a tone an octave below or above your original tone.

-Super Colossal is a good example of how mixing in an octave below can create a crushing tone.
+Super Colossal is a good example of how mixing in an octave below and an octave above can create a crushing tone.
 Joe used to use his Whammy pedal to achieve these tones, but currently uses an EHX Micro POG.
 The Micro POG (or the more compact Nano POG) allows you to mix between your original tone, an octave below, and an octave above.
 This gives you plenty of flexibility in what tones you want to achieve.

 In the 2016 rig, Joe used a Fulltone Octafuzz.
 This pedal is a bit different to the Micro POG above, so don’t buy one thinking it can produce the same results.
 The Octafuzz combines fuzz distortion with octave up sounds.
 You can’t get the octave below sounds so either Joe didn’t perform songs with that effect live, or he used his Axe-FX unit or his Whammy pedal for those songs.